 To behold the Cochise is to question what makes a ski work.
 With a slight but full rocker there is no camber in this ski.
 That doesn’t mean it doesn’t have the energy of a wood core to rebound you into the next turn.
 All you need do is tip it on edge, bend ze knees and you vill be pleased.
 The lack of camber means you need not rebound in deep snow to switch edges, a feature that came in less handy on the crud du jour, but made transitions noticeably easier.
 It’s also a meaty ski, so heavy snow simply parted as the Cochise plowed through with the agility of a Porsche.
 Big, yet nimble.
 Perfect plank for a Beast and one that I’d be eager to ride in light fluff.
-Dreamy comes to mind.
+The term dreamy comes to mind.

 Dynastar HM Cham 107 and 97Dynastar toned down the height of the rise at the front of this ski for next season, and turned the topsheet black.
-Bad call for backcountry since the dark color will absorb energy from the sun so snow will bond to the top and pile high for extra training weight while skinning.
+Bad call for the backcountry since dark colors absorb energy from the sun so snow will bond to the top and pile high for extra training weight while skinning.
 However, in the sloppy wet spring conditions I rode these in, both the 97 and 107 floated beautifully in the mank and spanked back at the ruts trying to knock me off balance.
-It was easy to appreciate a ski in those conditions that doesn’t overturn, only holds the line you drive it down.
+It was easy to appreciate a ski in those conditions that doesn’t overturn, just holds the line you drive it down.
 I didn’t ski this year’s Cham HM 107, so I can’t compare, but next season’s 107 had the least edge hold on firm snow of any ski tested on this day, a dominant mix of similarly wide planks.
-My fears that this was a change in the construction of the Cham series was allayed when I took the 97s out for a run and their performance equaled my memory of what they are capable of, leading me to conclude that perhaps the HM construction isn’t substantial enough for skis wider than 100mm.
+My fears that this was a change in the construction of the Cham series was allayed when I took the 97s out for a run and their performance equaled my memory of what they are capable of, leading me to conclude that perhaps the HM construction without a metal top sheet isn’t substantial enough for skis wider than 100mm.
 On the other hand, friends who have them love their all round performance, even on the dominantly thin and firm conditions of the Wimpter of 2014.

 K2 CoombackOther skis may exceed the Coombacks performance on firm snow, or even heavy crud, but the cost is always more weight.
 For its size, the Coomback is surprisingly light.
 At 102mm underfoot, it isn’t a featherweight, but it is quite acceptable as a go to backcountry ski that has enough width for great flotation in any soft snow condition, and enough muscle to hold an edge on firm snow.
 As with many light weight skis it can’t hold a carve at high speed, but for where it is likely to be used, it carves decently for lower speeds which is more than most skis in this weight range can say.